 OVI / DUI Habitual Offender Registry

-My practice is focused on DUI / OVI defense, and I have experience representing clients with habitual DUI / OVI offenses.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your repeat DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we have experience representing clients with habitual DUI / OVI offenses.
+For more information about our practice, please see the firm overview.
+You can also see what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your repeat DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.